nakedbot/open-to/_posts/2017-04-10-explore-the-genome.md

 redirect_to:        # sets a redirect link.
 Simple include the full, absolute link you want below

 # POSTS LIST on frontpage
-class:       "style2"                               # config bg-color to post list card (1 to 5)
+class:       "style4"                               # config bg-color to post list card (1 to 5)
 list-image:  "/assets/images/pic01.jpg"             # config image to post list card (1 to 15 are generic colors and will fit with anything used if no images can be found)
-description: >                                      # config
-The human genome is open to anyone to build a business, or find a new insight.
+description: The human genome is open to anyone to build a business, or find a new insight.
 The impact has been huge.

 # POST HEADER in this post
-header-image: "/assets/images/sea.jpg"            # config image to post header
+header-image:             # config image to post header
-alt-image:    "image description welcome to jekyll" # config image description to alt att.
+alt-image:   # config image description to alt att.

 # All posts image
 # all-posts-image: # an image for use on all posts